sociallayer-im/semi-backend/api.md

 ## 14. `GET /remaining_free_transactions`

 **Description:**
-Retrieves the number of remaining free transactions for the authenticated user.
+Returns the number of remaining free transactions for the authenticated user.
+Each user starts with 20 free transactions.

 **Headers:**
 - `Authorization: Bearer <auth_token>`